Connect with others who understand.

 Making Glucose Monitoring Easier

 Monitoring your blood glucose (sugar) levels is key for diabetes management.
-Remembering to record those numbers and look them over can be challenging for anyone living with type 1 diabetes.
-Here are some tools to make monitoring blood glucose levels easier.
+But, always remembering to record those numbers and look them over can be challenging for anyone living with type 1 diabetes.
+Here are some tools that can help make monitoring blood glucose levels easier.

 1. Use a Continuous Glucose Monitor